Faculty of Science and Engineering Better World Initiatives

 Eligibility

-These are open calls for applications from any member of staff (professional services, technical, research and academic) or student(s) (undergraduate and postgraduate) from the Faculty of Science and Engineering.
+The funds are available to any member of staff (professional services, technical, research and academic) or student(s) (undergraduate and postgraduate) from the Faculty of Science and Engineering.

 - We encourage applicants to collaborate with others who are working in similar areas, across Schools / Departments or disciplines (including outside of the Faculty).
 Where such a relationship enables the better realisation of the initiative’s aims and impact, then we may encourage you to make contact with other groups that we are aware of to do this.
 We will prioritise funding for projects that are collaborative.

 - We encourage interdisciplinary projects.
-Should this partnership be with colleagues from other Faculties, we suggest that additional match funding is sought by individuals in other Faculties to support such engagement.
+Should this partnership be with colleagues from other Faculties, we will request that match funding is sought by individuals in other Faculties to support such engagement.

 - The funding will only be available to projects that are not able to be funded through existing School or Department budgets.